LunaTechsDev/Luna-vn-tools/README.md

-# Luna Call Event
+# Luna Visual Novel Tools
 ### Author LunaTechs - Kino
-> An RPGMakerMV/MZ plugin that allows you to call an event from any map in your game.
+> A collection of plugins that allow you to create Visual novels in RPGMakerMV/MZ.